Huy-DNA/MPiSC/report/chapters/theoretical-aspects/index.typ

 === Performance model

 We use a simple performance model, inspiring by the big-O notation for worst-case time complexity.
-Specifically, we model the latency of a operation by counting the number of remote operations and local operations taken by that operation.
+Specifically, we model the latency of a method by counting the number of remote operations and local operations taken by that method.
 This model is simple but sufficient, as our two new algorithms are wait-free, which ensures that the worst-case time complexity of them cannot be infinite.

 == Theoretical proofs of the distributed SPSC